learning-zone/javascript-basics/README.md

 How can we empty the array above?

-There are a couple of ways by which we can empty an array, So let's discuss all the possible way by which we can empty an array.
+There are a couple of ways by which we can empty an array, So Let us discuss all the possible way by which we can empty an array.

 **Method 1**